googleapis/gax-python/README.rst

 Python Versions
 ---------------

-gax-python is currently tested with Python 2.7.
+gax-python is currently tested with Python 2.7, 3.4, and 3.5.

 Contributing